 Whether heterosexual, homosexual, or bisexual, if you like it then you really should put a ring on it.
 With the rise in same-sex marriage legalization across the nation, it’s important to explore how the newfound benefits of matrimony are affecting people’s health.
-A new study published in the American Journal of Public Health did just that – discovering a link between marriage and improved mental health among homosexuals and bisexuals .
+A new study published in the American Journal of Public Health did just that: The researchers discovered a link between marriage and improved mental health among homosexuals and bisexuals .

 Why It Matters

-The survey’s sample is pretty unbalanced: Most of the participants were heterosexual, while only a small slice identified as homosexual or bisexual.
+Probably.
+The survey is limited by its unbalanced sample: Most of the participants were heterosexual, while only a small slice identified as homosexual or bisexual.
 Moreover, self-reported surveys always leave room for bias, especially when it comes to measuring a person’s psychological distress.
 That being said, the numbers probably don’t lie.
-Considering that other studies have associated heterosexual marriages with lower stress levels, it isn’t so shocking that the same might be true for homosexual and bisexual couples, too .
+Considering that other studies have associated heterosexual marriages with lower stress levels, it isn’t so shocking that the same might be true for homosexual and bisexual couples .
 (A theory the study researchers also pointed out.)
-And this study’s findings are backed up by another recent study of older gay men: Those who were married were less stressed .
-No matter your sexual identification, this much is probably true: Love the one you’re with, and maybe even tie the knot.
-The benefits could be endless.

 Do you think marriage reduces stress across the board?
 Let us know in the comments below or tweet the author @lschwech.

 - Same-Sex Legal Marriage and Psychological Well-Being: Findings From the California Health Interview Survey.
 Wight, R.G., Leblanc, A.J., Lee.
-Richard G. Wight is with the Department of Community Health Sciences, School of Public Health, University of California, Los Angeles, CA. American Journal of Public Health, 2012 Dec 13.
-[Epub ahead of print]⤴
+Richard G. Wight is with the Department of Community Health Sciences, School of Public Health, University of California, Los Angeles, CA. American Journal of Public Health, 2012 Dec 13.⤴

 - Mental health issues: a comparison of lesbian, bisexual and heterosexual women.
 Koh, A.S., Ross, L.K.
 Department of Obstetrics, Gynecology and Reproductive Sciences, School of Medicine, University of California, San Francisco, CA. Journal of Homosexuality, 2006;51(1):33-57⤴